halsted/udacity_sensor_fusion_and_obect_tracking/README.md

 Step 3: Multi-target Tracking - This worked quite well.
 In this step, only the lidar measurements were used, but vehicles could be tracked accurately.

-Step 4: Sensor Fusion - This was certainly the most challenging part of the project for me.
-I initially had a bug in my code so that confirmed Track #1 was deleted in Frame #198 and a tentative track took its place.
+Step 4: Sensor Fusion - In this part, I added code so that the camera is used along with the lidar using sensor fusion.
+The coding exercises in this part were not too difficult.
+However, I initially had a bug in my code so that confirmed Track #1 was deleted in Frame #198 and a tentative track took its place.
 The tracking worked well right up until the last 2 frames, when there was no lidar measurement associated with Track #1.
 For some reason, this didn't happen in Step 3 when using lidar alone, which was very strange.
 It turned out that the problem was in my gating function.
 I had been setting df as follows:

 if sensor.name == "lidar":
 &emsp;dof = 2